VishnuDuttSharma/ProxMaP/README.md

 Training
 ========
+The code for ProxMaP is deveoped using [UNet implementation by milesial](https://github.com/milesial/Pytorch-UNet/).

 For training the model, create directories named `saved_models` (for saving models as _.pth_ files) and `tblogdir` (for saving tensorboard logs).
 Then run the following command `python train_classification.py --epoch 500 --batch-size 8 --learning-rate 0.01 --validation 10 --loss-function 'crossent' --logdir ./tblogdir/`.

 You can look at other training parameters by running `python train_classification.py --help`.